-A type of mortgage designed specifically for investors who are buying a property with the intention of then letting it out.
+A type of mortgage designed specifically for investors buying a property with the intention of letting it out.

 The amount of money either put into buying a property or the deposit placed on a property; also known as equity.

-Is provided by lenders with a fixed maximum interest rate, normally agreed for a set period of time.
+Provided by lenders with a fixed maximum interest rate, normally agreed upon for a set period of time.

-County Court Judgement; any person who has defaulted on payments or has bad debts could have a CCJ taken out against them by the courts, which could prevent that person from obtaining a mortgage offer.
+County Court Judgement; any person who has defaulted on payments or has bad debts could have a CCJ taken out against them by the courts, preventing that person from obtaining a mortgage offer.

-The situation that occurs when a buyer is reliant upon completion of the sale of their existing property in order to complete on the purchase of the new property.
+The situation that occurs when a buyer is reliant upon the completion of the sale of their existing property to complete the purchase of the new property.